Chase Bays Tucked Aluminum Radiator - Nissan 240sx S13 / S14 / S15 and R32

 • Mishimoto 12" Fan | 1,150 CFM each > 2,300 CFM total | $67.50 each

-• Mishimoto Race Line HD Fan 12" | 1,700 CFM each > 3,400 CFM total!! | $120 each (must use shroud since the fans are so powerful)
+• Mishimoto Race Line HD Fan 12" | 1,700 CFM each > 3,400 CFM total!! | $120 each

 Modular Inlet/Outlet and Reversible Orientation

-We do NOT recommend -16AN for the popular swapped engines and we give a fair warning about -20AN.
-The stock inner diameter of hose for SR/RB/KA/CA, 1JZ/2JZ, and GM LS engines is 1.5" inch. -16AN is 1" inch and -20AN is 1.25" inch.
-By going with those, you are creating a restriction that is normally not there. -20AN is usually fine but -16AN you're reducing the flow by 34%.
+We do NOT recommend -16AN for popular swapped engines & we give a fair warning about -20AN.
+Stock inner diameter of hose for SR/RB/KA/CA, 1JZ/2JZ, & GM LS engines is 1.38" and 1.5" inch. -16AN is 1" & -20AN is 1.25" By going w/ those, you're creating a restriction that's normally not there. -20AN is fine but -16AN you're reducing flow by up to 34%.